MaoAtanane/getfluence-test/README.md

 The testing strategy for this project is based on the following two libraries:

 * [react-testing-library](https://github.com/kentcdodds/react-testing-library): these are some testing utilities that allow you to write tests that work with actual DOM nodes.
-* [Vitest](https://vitest.dev/guide/): test runner developed by Vite.
+* [Vitest](https://vitest.dev/guide/): Vitest is a test runner developed by Vite.
 It is also used to mock some of the modules that are required on the tests.

 ## Routes

 This project is using [`react-router-dom v6`](https://reacttraining.com/react-router/core), have a look at `App.tsx` which is the file that defines the routes that are available.

+## Development time
+Approximately 10 hours non continuous.